Scientific Calculator

 The reciprocal function (1/x) calculates the inverse of a number, which is useful in many mathematical and scientific calculations, especially in physics and engineering formulas.

-Using Our Scientific Calculator
+Expert Guide to Using Our Free Scientific Calculator

 • Basic operations: Use number buttons and operation keys (+, -, ×, ÷) for arithmetic